Beach Soccer Africa Cup of Nations

 The Beach Soccer Africa Cup of Nations (BSAFCON) is the beach soccer tournament of Africa, organized by the Confederation of African Football (CAF).
-Launched in 2006, the winners of each edition qualifies for African nations to the upcoming FIFA Beach Soccer World Cup.
+Launched in 2015, the winners of each edition qualifies for African nations to the upcoming FIFA Beach Soccer World Cup.
+Before 2015, African nations competed in separate African qualifying tournaments for the FIFA Beach Soccer World Cup.

-Coinciding with the annual staging of the World Cup, the competition took place yearly until 2009; the World Cup then became biennial, and as its supplementary qualification event, the championship followed suit.
+Senegal is the most successful nation in this competition and in World Cup qualifications, having won five titles, including the latest one in 2024, and qualified nine out of eleven attempts; Nigeria follow close behind, with six qualifications.

-Senegal is the most successful nation in this competition and in World Cup qualifications, having won eight titles, including the latest one in 2024, and qualified from with nine out of eleven attempts; Nigeria follow close behind, with six qualifications.
+The current champions are Senegal having defeated Mauritania in the 2024 Final, claiming their fifth title.

 History

 In 2006, FIFA made it a requirement for all confederations to begin holding qualification tournaments to determine the best national team(s) in their region and hence those who would proceed to represent their continent in the upcoming World Cup (previously, nations were simply invited to play without having to earn their place).
 FIFA currently allocate Africa two berths at the World Cup and hence the top two teams (the winners and the runners-up) qualify to the World Cup finals.

 Beach Soccer Worldwide (BSWW) originally organized the competition under the title FIFA Beach Soccer World Cup CAF qualifier (also known informally as the CAF Beach Soccer Championship).
 Despite historically having minimal input (often only sending delegates), CAF became lead organizers in 2015, establishing a qualification phase to determine the eight nations to compete in the main tournament.
 On 6 August 2015, CAF renamed the competition as the "Beach Soccer Africa Cup Of Nations".
 CAF later announced that since three of its competitions were already held in odd-numbered years, the tournament would now be held in even-numbered years henceforth to desaturate the calendar, starting with 2016.